luckysitara/alx-pre_course/README.md

 # My first readme
-starting the alc-pre_course project which is all about git
+starting the alx-pre_course project which is all about git